betobetok/WingGen/README.md

 # WingGen
-enerate a wing with an airfoil from the catalog PerfilesASK
+Generate a wing with an airfoil from the catalog PerfilesASK
 LibFile: 	WingsASK.scad
           	UtilidadesPerfil.scad
           	GenNACAXXXX.scad